 Hydro One has a portfolio of transmission projects across the province of Ontario.
-See the Annual MD&A under the subheading "Capital Investments - Major Transmission Capital Investment Projects" for more information on significant transmission projects.
+See the Annual MD&A under the subheadings "Other Developments" and "Capital Investments - Major Transmission Capital Investment Projects" for more information on significant transmission projects.

 Capital Expenditures